iccsw/iccsw.doc.ic.ac.uk.2013/contents/cfp.md

 ### Submission

-Submissions for the technical track, and tools and demos track are limited to 8 and 6 pages respectively in [OASIcs format].
+Submissions for the technical track, and tools and demos track are limited to 8 and 6 pages (including references) respectively in [OASIcs format].
 For each submitted paper, the authors will be required to review at least two other submissions, not necessarily related to the topic of their immediate expertise.
 To ensure reviews are objective and